dhellmann/pymotw/PyMOTW/functools/index.rst

     callable objects.
 :Python Version: new in 2.5

-The primary tool supplied by the functools module is the class partial, which can be used to "wrap" a callable with default arguments.
+The primary tool supplied by the functools module is the class ``partial``, which can be used to "wrap" a callable with default arguments.
 The resulting object is itself callable and can be treated as though it is the original function.
 It takes all of the same arguments as the original callable and can be invoked with extra positional or named arguments as well.

 partial
 =======

-This example shows two simple partial objects for the function myfunc().
-Notice that show_details() prints the func, args, and keywords attributes of the partial object.
+This example shows two simple partial objects for the function ``myfunc()``.
+Notice that ``show_details()`` prints the func, args, and keywords attributes of the partial object.

 .. include:: functools_partial.py
     :literal:
     :start-after: #end_pymotw_header

-At the end of the example, the first partial created is invoked without passing a value for a, causing an exception.
+At the end of the example, the first partial created is invoked without passing a value for *a*, causing an exception.

 ::